askmike/gekko/docs/internals/events.md

 - Example:
       {
         recommendation: [position to take, either long or short],
-        date: [moment object of this advice]
+        date: [moment object of this advice],
+        id: [string identifying this unique trade]
       }

 ### tradeInitiated event